robertmrk/jmespath.cpp/README.md

 ```

 ### Install with Conan
-If you are using [Conan](https://www.conan.io/) to manage your dependencies,
-then add the followng remote:

-    $ conan remote add robertmrk https://api.bintray.com/conan/robertmrk/conan

-and add jmespath.cpp/x.y.z@robertmrk/stable to your conanfile.py's requires, where x.y.z is the release version you want to use.
+If you are using [Conan](https://www.conan.io/) to manage your dependencies, then add jmespath.cpp/x.y.z@robertmrk/stable to your conanfile.py's requires, where x.y.z is the release version you want to use.

 Please file issues [here](https://github.com/robertmrk/conan-jmespath.cpp/issues) if you experience problems with the packages.